Things To Do In Dubai

 Relax at the snow park and meet Ski Dubai’s permanent residents and the snow penguins, or go sightseeing on the chairlift.
 Chairlifts are used to carry people up the slope.
 Skiiers can choose to ski on any of the four slopes.
 Each pitch varies in length and slopes with different difficulty levels.

-The longest of the Runs measures 400 meters with a 60-meter drop.
-The world’s first indoor black diamond run is also in Ski Dubai.
+The longest run measures 400 meters and has a 60-meter drop.
+Ski Dubai also has the world’s first indoor black diamond run.

 Given the intensity of the cold, protective clothes are mandated to ensure visitors’ safety.
 Therefore, all the necessary protective gear is included in the ticket price, which means you don’t have to lug any of them when you come.

-The snow park is inside the Mall of the Emirates so that you can go shopping after skiing.
+The snow park is inside the Emirates Mall, where you can go shopping after skiing.
 However, you would likely want to get a cup of hot chocolate from the mountain-themed cafes.

 A unique place to visit in Dubai.
 Suitable for both family fun and adventure.